 Waste includes discarded materials, in solid or liquid state, that are no longer needed by the owner or user.
 This subcomponent covers statistics on the amount and characteristics of waste.
 A sustainable production, consumption, and management of natural resources are vital to reduce the waste generated by human activities and increase the waste that is being recycled or reused.
-This statistics helps in planning for the future management of waste and it is also needed to develop strategies to encourage waste reduction through reuse and recycling.
+This statistics helps in planning for the future management of waste and is also needed to develop strategies to encourage waste reduction through reuse and recycling.
 There are two topics under this subcomponent.

-First is the generation of waste which describes the amount of waste generated according to the type of waste and the generator.
+3.3.1 Generation of waste - describes the amount of waste generated according to the type of waste and the generator.
 Another statistics is the amount of hazardous waste generated.
 Hazardous waste is a special group of waste that requires special management due to its toxic character.
 The amount of generated waste can be estimated with high reliability when the waste management system is well developed.

-The last topic for this subcomponent is the management of waste which contains statistics on the amount of waste collected and transferred to treatment facilities or to their final disposal, amount of waste treated and disposed by type of treatment and disposal, the number and capacity of treatment and disposal plants and other relevant information.
+3.3.2 Management of waste - contains statistics on the amount of waste collected and transferred to treatment facilities or to their final disposal, amount of waste treated and disposed by type of treatment and disposal, the number and capacity of treatment and disposal plants and other relevant information.
 Relevant statistics such as the amount of recycled waste, imports and exports of waste and imports, and exports of hazardous waste may come from waste collection systems, treatment and disposal facilities operated by public or private companies that provide service for the waste generator.